 The Common Chimpanzee Primate researchers reported that Common Chimpanzee Primate began to create in the tree trunks incomprehensible constructions of Common Chimpanzee Primate stones that have nothing to do with food production or other vital functions

 Common Chimpanzee Primate After installing special cameras, scientists removed monkeys, which threw stones into tree trunks, accompanied by loud cries.
 In addition, according to researchers, such a ritual can be an indirect proof that Common Chimpanzee Primate evolve into humans.

 Common Chimpanzee Primate Facts:

 - Length: 70-96 cm (28-38 in)

 - Weight: 20-70 kg (44-200 lb)

-Social unit: Group
+- Social unit: Group

 The common chimpanzee uses a wide variety of expressions, clearly visible on the hairless facial area.
 In particular, it uses its flexible, protrusile lips to make grimace-like “smiles” that actually signify fear.

 The common chimpanzee makes more than 30 distinct calls, including the pant-hoot (shown right), which consists of shrieks and roars that can be heard up to 2km (1 miles) away.

 The common chimpanzee bends over and intertwines many branches to make a firm, leafy platform, usually 3-10m (10-33ft) above the forest floor, away from ground-based predators.
 Infants generally sleep in their mothers’ nests until they are about 5-6 years of age.